Connor-OS/TikTok_scrape/README.md

 ### Setup

-1. (Optional) Create a new profile in Chrome only for running this script.
+1. Create a new profile in Chrome only for running this script.
 This keeps things separate from your normal browsing.
  It is not necessary to link it to a Google account.

 2. Navigate to www.tiktok.com and log into an account.
 Again it is good to use a fresh one.